Mark Conditt motive sought in Austin bombings

-Austin serial bombing suspect Mark Conditt killed himself Wednesday morning as authorities closed in, leaving questions about why an unemployed 24-year-old with no criminal record would have killed two people and spread chaos throughout Texas.
+Austin serial bombing suspect Mark Anthony Conditt killed himself Wednesday morning as authorities closed in, leaving questions about why an unemployed 24-year-old with no criminal record would have killed two people and spread chaos throughout Texas.

 Police say Conditt was the man who made six bombs over the past few weeks.
 They got on his trail Tuesday after an explosion at a FedEx shipping center near San Antonio and the discovery of an unexploded bomb at a FedEx facility near Austin’s airport.